A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Examples

 Interestingly, despite being one of the best performing methods in the g-and-k example, CvM is one of the worst performing in this example.
 The results are very similar when the data is log transformed, as expected.
 For the other methods, there is generally an improvement in results when log transforming the data, except for MMD, ABC and KDE where the results are worse for $\theta_2$.
 The best performing full distance ABC method is Wass (log), with the log transformation being critical to obtain good results for $\theta_1$.

 Unlike in the g-and-k example, the Wasserstein approach significantly outperforms the CvM approach in the M/G/1 example for the parameters $\theta_1$ and $\theta_2$ (the two give largely similar results for $\theta_3$, with the Wasserstein having a slight edge).
 We hypothesize that this poor performance is due to the relatively small sample size ($n$ = 50 observations); the fact that the parameter $\theta_1$ controls the lower tail of the observed data; and the fact that, due to the large mean of the exponentially distributed interarrival times, the estimated CDF can be quite noisy at large values in the sample.
+Results for estimated posterior correlations are provided in Appendix B of the supplementary material.
+Most methods do a reasonable job in recovering the exact posterior correlations, except that CvM does not accurately estimate the correlation between $\theta_2$ and $\theta_3$.